-When someone is interested in having a baby, they will frequently search the internet for fertility tips.
+When someone is interested in having a baby, they frequently search the internet for fertility tips.
 The problem when consulting “Doctor Google” is that you can’t be sure if the information you’re getting online is accurate (or even safe!).
 So the physicians at GENESIS are sharing their favorite fertility books you should check out.

 It Starts with the Egg